 Reason #4: Frozen Water Pipes

 If you thought the ice-storm last year couldn’t happen again, we hope you’re right.
 That doesn’t mean a cold spell can’t hit your water pipes hard, though.
 Water freezes at 0 degrees Celsius, and we’re way below that during most of January and February in Toronto.
-Any pipes exposed to the elements could get frozen, and while it’s not the freezing that’s the real problem, it’s the cracks and damage that result from the expansion of the ice that are.
+Any pipes exposed to the elements could get frozen, and while it’s not the freezing that’s the real problem, it’s the cracks and damage that result from the expansion of the ice that is.

-Don’t wait for the thaw to set in before getting them attended to, otherwise you might have a bigger problem on hand.
+Don’t wait for the thaw to set in before getting them attended to, otherwise, you might have a bigger problem on hand.
 Call an emergency plumber if you think any of your pipes need attention—while they are still frozen!

 Reason #5: Blocked Toilet